daienso/fansipanpub/README.md

-# FANSIPAN - Fast Analytics aNd Situational Intelligence Platform for Anomaly resolutioN
+# FANSIPAN - Fast Analytics aNd Situational Intelligence Platform for Anomaly solutioNs
 A collection of tools and pipelines for object detection, anomaly detection, situation analytics, including search features in a holistic manner.
 It includes end-to-end stream-processing pipelines with state-of-the-art techniques, analytics, and ML models to serve various purposes in various application domains.
 ## Intro
 A Joint Development between [Gigarion](https://gigarion.com/) and [Daienso Lab](https://www.daienso.com/)